 Compared to the other areas involved in this project, the Northern Europe cluster is unusual given the larger number of different countries (and very wide geographic area) represented.
 The work on supporting cities across this region with developing business cases and procurement plans for fuel cell buses revealed the following.
 Achieving the original ambition to establish a joint procurement approach encompassing all cities / regions in the cluster was fraught with difficulties arising from a combination of factors.
-These include differences in legal frameworks, languages, ownership arrangements, commercial structures, technical requirements, readiness to deploy fuel cell buses and levels of commitment to such projects between the different cities and countries.
+The critical success factors that have become apparent from studying Northern Europe are: